Frequently asked questions

 How do I apply for life insurance?

-You can apply for our Life Cover, Trauma Cover, and TPD Cover over the phone – you won’t need to fill out complicated forms or have a medical check-up or blood test.
+You can apply for our Life Cover, Trauma Cover, TPD Cover, Accidental Death Insurance and Income Protection Cover over the phone – you won’t need to fill out complicated forms or have a medical check-up or blood test.

 We’ll ask you questions relating to, among other things, your health, lifestyle and occupation.
 This will enable us to determine whether we’re able to offer you cover.

-You can apply for our Express Life Cover by answering eight questions online.
+You can apply for our Express Life Cover by answering eight questions online or over the phone.

 It’s important to tell us anything you know, or could be reasonably expected to know, that may affect our decision to insure you and on what terms.

 Otherwise, it could, in a worst-case scenario, result in any claim you make being refused.

 Can I change my mind?

 Yes.
 You have 30 days from the time your cover starts (the ‘commencement date’) to decide whether to keep your policy.
 This is the cooling-off period.

 Within that time, you can ask us in writing to cancel your policy.
 Any premiums you may have paid will be refunded (assuming you have not made any claims).